fuzhufozhu/ali_lot/intl.en-US/Developer Guide (Cloud)/SDK reference/Use the Python SDK.md

  clt = client.AcsClient(accessKeyId, accessKeySecret, 'cn-shanghai')
 ```

-accessKeyId is the AccessKeyId of your account,and accessKeySecret is the AccessKeySecret corresponding to the AccessKeyId.
+accessKeyId is the AccessKeyId of your account, and accessKeySecret is the AccessKeySecret corresponding to the AccessKeyId.
 You can create and view your AccessKey on the AccessKey Management in the console.

 ## Initiate a call {#section_xdd_5zd_zdb .section}